Da Boom: Production

 This is the first episode to feature Mila Kunis as the voice of Meg Griffin.

-"Da Boom" was the third episode of the second season of Family Guy, and the first for director Bob Jaques.
-It first aired on December 26, 1999.
-The episode was written by writing team Neil Goldman and Garrett Donovan, who had written episodes for the show in the first season including "Mind Over Murder".
+"Da Boom" was the third episode of the second season of Family Guy, and the first directed by Bob Jaques.
+It originally aired on December 26, 1999.
+The episode was written by the writing team of Neil Goldman and Garrett Donovan, who had previously penned first-season episodes such as "Mind Over Murder".

-This was the first episode to have Mila Kunis providing the voice of Meg Griffin.
-Lacey Chabert, the original voice of Meg, left the series due to time constraints with her acting role in Party of Five, as well as schoolwork.
-Kunis won the role after auditions and a slight rewrite of the character, in part due to her performance on That '70s Show.
-Seth MacFarlane, the show's creator, called Kunis back after her first audition, instructing her to speak more slowly, and then told her to come back another time and enunciate more.
-Once she claimed that she had it under control, MacFarlane hired her.
+This was the first episode to feature Mila Kunis providing the voice of Meg Griffin.
+Lacey Chabert, the original voice of Meg, left the series due to schoolwork and time constraints while acting in Party of Five.
+Kunis won the role after subsequent auditions and a minor rewrite of the character, partly due to her performance on That '70s Show.
+Seth MacFarlane, the show's creator, called Kunis back after her initial audition to instruct her to speak more slowly, and later had her return to focus on enunciation.
+After she demonstrated control over the voice, MacFarlane officially hired her.

-This was also the first episode of Ernie the Giant Chicken, an anthropomorphic chicken who serves as a rival to Peter.
-He has a long, unexpected fight with Peter, which interrupts the main storyline.
-This has become a running gag, having reappeared in episodes such as "Blind Ambition", "Internal Affairs", "No Chris Left Behind" and "Meet the Quagmires".
-He is voiced by regular show writer Danny Smith.
+The episode also marks the debut of Ernie the Giant Chicken, an anthropomorphic chicken who serves as Peter's long-standing rival.
+Their sudden, extensive fistfight completely interrupts the main storyline.
+This encounter became a notable running gag, recurring in later episodes such as "Blind Ambition", "Internal Affairs", "No Chris Left Behind", and "Meet the Quagmires".
+The character is voiced by series writer Danny Smith.

-In addition to the regular cast, actress Victoria Principal; comedian and actor Will Sasso; reporter, commentator, war correspondent, and anchorman Jack Perkins; voice actor Joey Slotnick; and character actor Patrick Duffy guest starred in the episode.
-Recurring guest voice actress Lori Alan, writer Danny Smith, and actor Patrick Warburton also made minor appearances.
+In addition to the main cast, actress Victoria Principal; comedian Will Sasso; journalist Jack Perkins; voice actor Joey Slotnick; and actor Patrick Duffy guest starred.
+Recurring voice actress Lori Alan and actor Patrick Warburton also made brief appearances.

 Cultural references

-The episode's live-action epilogue is a reference to the final (moments and) episode "Blast From the Past" of season 9 of the CBS soap opera Dallas that erased the death of Bobby Ewing (Patrick Duffy), which turned out to be a dream experience by Pamela Ewing (Victoria Principal).
-Principal and Duffy reprised their respective Dallas roles in a live-action recreation of the shower scene at the end of the episode.
-Randy Newman appears singing everything he sees in a musical moment.
+The live-action epilogue parodies the season 9 finale "Blast from the Past" of the CBS soap opera Dallas, which famously erased the death of Bobby Ewing (Patrick Duffy) by revealing it was all a dream experienced by Pamela Ewing (Victoria Principal).
+Principal and Duffy reprised their roles to recreate the famous shower scene for the parody.
+Singer-songwriter Randy Newman also appears in a gag where he literally sings descriptions of everything he sees around him.

-The plot includes references to the Y2K bug.
-Peter takes away Trix from the Rabbit, which is a reference to commercials for Trix cereal.
-Chris tells E.T. to run when he thinks Peter is the government coming for him.
-When travelling to find food, they are stopped and there's a reference to Family Feud.
-Stewie's line, "Game over man!
-Game over!" is a nod to the science fiction film Aliens.
-Arriving at the Twinkie factory, Peter uses the same words to describe what he sees that Dr. Ellie Arroway used in Contact when witnessing a celestial event in a foreign galaxy.
+The core plot satirizes the real-world anxieties surrounding the Y2K bug.
+Cutaway gags include Peter intercepting the Trix cereal rabbit to eat the cereal himself, and Chris warning E.T. to hide when he mistakes Peter for a government agent.
+While traveling, the family is temporarily blocked by an interactive reference to the game show Family Feud.
+Stewie's line, "Game over, man!
+Game over!", is a direct quote from the science fiction film Aliens.
+Upon finding the Twinkie factory, Peter describes it using the exact words spoken by Dr. Ellie Arroway in the 1997 film Contact when witnessing a celestial event.